Kim Young-choon: 2021 Busan mayoral election

 The resignation of the Mayor of Busan Oh Keo-don on 23 April 2020 following the allegations of sexual harassment has provoked the by-election in 2021.
 Since then, Kim has been considered again as the potential candidate of the Democratic Party.

-On 17 December, Kim mentioned that he will definitely run for the election if the ruling Democratic Party is willing to build the new airport (replacing the incumbent Gimhae International Airport) in Gadeok Island.
+On 17 December, Kim mentioned that he will definitely run for the election if the ruling Democratic Party is willing to build the new airport (replacing the incumbent Gimhae International Airport) in Gadeokdo.
 On 28 December, he officially resigned from the Secretary-General of the National Assembly; this was described by several media as "de facto confirmation to contest in the election."

 On 12 January 2021, Kim officially launched his bid for Busan mayorship at Nameless Diary, a complex cultural space in Yeongdo.
 Firstly, he apologised for Oh's sexual harassment controversy as he came from the same party with the ex-Mayor.
 Then, he suggested "3 Dreams", they are: